 Even before our embarkation date, I could tell that my experience on the 100-passenger ACL Independence would be vastly different from that of the mega ships I’d sailed on in the past.

 A few months prior to departure, I’d received boarding passes, luggage tags and a small, 20 page brochure that included maps, phone numbers, information about towns we’d be visiting and shore excursions.
 Emblazoned on each page was an 800 number to call with any questions or special requests.
-That was it.
 It seemed so tidy, to the point, and low-key — almost too easy.

 The Independence was docked right in Baltimore’s Inner Harbor — in the very center of the action.
 We parked in a garage across the street, rolled our luggage one block to within site of the ship, and handed our bags to ACL crewmembers who promised to deliver them to our stateroom pronto.
 Then we flashed our boarding passes at the gangway, climbed up, received our stateroom keys and nametags (to wear at all times onboard), and, well, that was it.
 No drama, no hoops.
 Just a friendly welcome aboard.